Doc1998/scardle/README.md

 Site is - > Scardle.com.

-Just a copy of Wordle with a screamer thrown in for the laugh.
+Wordle clone including all the most obscure words in the dictionary.

 ## Development server